-The City of Ryde is working with CLIPPED.TV to develop and debut four brand new and exclusive music video clips showcasing local artists.
-Each clip will feature local dancers and community members like you performing along to the song, contributing content to create custom music videos.
+The City of Ryde worked with CLIPPED.TV to develop and debut four brand new and exclusive music video clips showcasing local artists.
+Each clip features local dancers and community members like you performing along to the song, contributing content to create custom music videos.

 Local Creative Collaborators

 CLIPPED is a respected platform in Australia known for their media publication CLIPPED.TV and programming their annual Music Video Festival alongside Vivid Sydney.
 With a history pioneering experiential access points for music videos in live spaces, CLIPPED will partner to produce these local music videos for DANCE PLAZA.

 Roman Tragedy formed in 2018 after a chance first encounter, when lead singer Maz met guitarist Josie in a Japanese bookstore.
 The duo have been inseparable since, defining their neo-poptimist sound with front woman Maz’s octave-scaling vocals and the sublime melodicism of Josie's new wave riffs.
 Embracing their cultural identities and inherently feminist approach to storytelling, the duo offer their own firebrand take on modern indie-pop.